laravel/forge-docs/1.0/sites/packages.md

 ## Circle Permissions

-The ability to manage a site's Composer packages is behind the `server:manage-packages` permission.
+The ability to manage a site's Composer packages is determined by the `server:manage-packages` permission.
 This permission will also allow the circle member to manage a server's Composer packages too.